 LEADERS WEIGH IN...

-In this podcast, Jim Dethmer and Diana Chapman, Co-Founders of The Conscious Leadership Group, interview Mike Riordan, former President and CEO of Greenville Health System, now CEO of Strategic Coordinating Organization.
+In this podcast, Jim Dethmer and Diana Chapman, Co-Founders of The Conscious Leadership Group, interview Mike Riordan, former President and CEO of Greenville Health System.

 SHELDON HERRING, PhD

 Clinical Director, Outpatient Brain Injury and Young Stroke Programs, Roger C. Peace Rehabilitation Hospital